CuriousOne23/WhenMathPrays/thought_simulator/requirements_20/system_playground/design/papers/ts_theory/ts_meaning_theory.md

 - identity
 - importance

-The function $f$ is itself extensible.
-New invariants or additional stability constraints may be incorporated as long as the overall continuity relation remains deterministic.
+The function $f$ is extensible.
+New invariants or additional stability constraints may be incorporated as long as the continuity relation remains deterministic.

 ---

-# **7. Identity Continuity**
+# **8. Identity Continuity**

 Identity continuity maintains: